AppField/media-analysis-pipeline/README.md

 ## Project Structure

 This project uses a simple filestructure.
-The folder 'etc' contains everything that is not directly assoicated with the deployment (e.g. pictures used in this README).
+The folder `etc` contains everything that is not directly assoicated with the deployment (e.g. pictures used in this README).
-All files conatining code are located in the folder 'src'.
-In 'src' files are devided in either 'scrapper' or 'transformer'
+All files containing code are located in the folder `src`.
+In `src` files are devided in either `scrapper` or 'transformer'